 Homemade Whipped Cream

-Make your desserts extra special by garnishing them with light and fluffy Homemade Whipped Cream from scratch!
+Make your desserts extra special on top with light and airy Homemade Whipped Cream from scratch!
 With only 3 ingredients and 5 minutes of whipping time, you will never buy canned whipped cream again.
-Recipes for both full batch and small batch whipped cream provided.

-I’ve always hated making a big batch of homemade whipped cream because I would always have leftovers in the fridge.
+I’ve always hated making a regular batch for my small batch desserts because I would always have leftovers in the fridge.

 And since whipped cream isn’t something that lasts more than 1-2 days, I end up throwing the rest out.
 Cue sad face.